darasus/ai-blog/content/how-to-start-an-online-business.md

   start an online business.
 Here are some things you’ll need to get started as an online entrepreneur.
 How to gain customers and drive sales for your online
   business: How to create an advertising budget."
+intro: An online business is a business that operates primarily on the internet.
+  It’s also known as an e-commerce business, which means it sells goods or services online.
+An online business can be started from home or from an office space, depending on your preference and circumstances.
+Starting your own e-business doesn’t require significant capital but it does require lots of work and planning.
+However, the rewards are worth it – entrepreneurs report higher levels of job satisfaction than employees in traditional businesses and the potential profits are far greater than with other types of business ventures.
+Here are some tips that will help you start your own e-business venture.
+This article will explain what an online business is, why start one now, what you need to get started, and how to begin your new venture.
 ---

 ## What is an online business?